These are the best places to travel this summer

 270km (169 miles), 2 weeks, moderate

 A love letter to Scottish author Robert Louis Stevenson, who trekked across the Cévennes in 1878 with his stubborn donkey Modestine, this hike is one of France’s most classic and captivating.
-Read about the journey beforehand from Stevenson himself in Travels with a Donkey in the Cévennes
+Read about the journey beforehand from Stevenson himself in Travels with a Donkey in the Cévennes.

 The route is the rural French dream, running from the forests of the Cévennes across the ragged granite Mont Lozère massif into the rolling farmland and valleys of Gévaudan and Velay.
 Hikers weave from Le Puy-en-Velay to Alès through forested ravines and rolling cornfields, passing ruined châteaux and stone-built hamlets, and crossing sunbaked hillsides to the soundtrack of cicadas and cowbells.

-Several ridge ascents turn what would otherwise be a gentle walk into a more challenging hike, so come prepared.
+Planning tip: Several ridge ascents turn what would otherwise be a gentle walk into a more challenging hike, so come prepared.
 Hiking the full route takes around two weeks, or you can tackle one of the individual sections.

 3. Lac Blanc, Chamonix

-Best hike for mountain fiends
+Best mountain hike

 11km (7 miles), 5–6 hours, challenging